citizensadvice/capybara_accessible_selectors/README.md

 Added to: `field`, `fillable_field`, `datalist_input`, `radio_button`, `checkbox`, `select`, `file_field`, `combo_box` and `rich_text`.

-Filters for an element being both invalid, and has a description or label with the error message.
+Filters for an element being both invalid, and has a description or label containing the error message.

 To be invalid, the element must [`willValidate`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/willValidate) and have a [`validity.valid`](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) that is false.
 Additionally the `aria-invalid` must not contradict the validity state.